Most efficient solar panels 2024

 The solar cell type, design, and configuration all impact panel efficiency, with the N-type back-contact (IBC) cells being the most efficient.

-Until mid-2024, SunPower, now known as Maxeon, was still in the top spot with the new Maxeon 7 series.
-Maxeon (Sunpower) led the solar industry for over a decade until lesser-known manufacturer Aiko Solar launched the advanced Neostar Series panels in 2023 with an impressive 23.6% module conversion efficiency using a unique new ABC (All Back Contact) cell technology.
-However, Aiko’s larger commercial panels and the new 3rd-generation Neostar panels have now surpassed 24.3% efficiency.
-Recom Tech also announced a next-generation Black Tiger series with 23.6% efficiency using a new TOPcon Back-contact cell architecture.
+Recom Tech’s next-generation Black Tiger series, with 23.6% efficiency, uses a new TOPcon Back-contact cell architecture.
 LONGi Solar was previously the second manufacturer, behind Sunpower, to reach a module efficiency level of 23% with the new Hi-Mo 6 Scientists series, based on a hybrid IBC cell design, which LONGi calls HPBC.
 Canadian Solar and, more recently, REC and Huasun Solar revealed next-generation panels built using HJT cells, which are on par with the efficiency level of the renowned Maxeon series.

-Other leading manufacturers include Jinko Solar, TW Solar, Trina Solar, Winaico, JA Solar, and Philadelphia Solar, which feature next-generation TOPCon and HJT cells.
-High-performance panels from SPIC and Belinus using IBC cells have also closed the gap, plus new panels featuring N-type TOPCon cells from TW Solar, Astronergy, DAS Solar, Risen, Qcells and most established manufacturers have helped boost panel efficiency above 22%.
+Other leading manufacturers include Jinko Solar, SPIC, TW Solar, Trina Solar, and JA Solar, which feature next-generation TOPCon and HJT cells.
+Higher-efficiency panels featuring N-type TOPCon cells from TW Solar, Astronergy, DAS Solar, Risen, Qcells and most established manufacturers have helped boost panel efficiency above 22% across the industry.

 Top 10 Most Efficient Residential Solar Panels 2024 *